Capparis mitchellii

-The wild orange is an Australian native plant found in dry inland areas of Australia.
-Its scientific name is Capparis mitchellii.
+Capparis mitchellii, the wild orange, is an Australian native plant found in dry inland areas of Australia.
 It is not related to oranges, nor to the Osage-orange which is known as "wild orange" in North America, but to capers.

 Used by Aboriginal Australians as bush tucker long before European settlement in Australia, the fruit is a good source of vitamin C and may be enjoyed raw or in sweet and savoury dishes.

 Names

 Capparis mitchellii was classified and named after Scottish explorer Thomas Mitchell by 19th-century botanist John Lindley.

 It is also known as the native orange, native pomegranate, and bumble tree.
 It is known in the Arrernte language of Central Australia as merne atwakeye, in the Adnyamathanha language of the Flinders Ranges in South Australia as iga or iga warta, and in the Gamilaraay language as bambul.

 Habit and habitat

 Capparis mitchellii can grow up to eight metres in height, as a tall shrub or small tree, with leaves between two and six centimetres in length, dull green in colour and oval in shape.
 The bark is black and deeply grooved, and the plant is very thorny when young.
 The flowers, which only last for a day, are large and coloured white or cream, with long protruding stamens.

 It grows in open savannah, in drier areas of Australia, being especially prevalent in inland eastern areas of New South Wales and Queensland and southern parts of the Northern Territory.
 It prefers sandy to clay loams but will grow on rocky hillsides and is tolerant of limestone.

 Growing in the Flinders Ranges of South Australia, where it is used by the Adnyamathanha people, a cultural tourism enterprise is named after its local name, Iga Warta.